martapienkosz/interactivemedia/finalProject/journal.md

 }
 ````

-Ultimately I decided to add a side switch so that the LED and sensors would not light up the entire time the arduino is plugged in.
+I also decided to add a side switch so that the LED and sensors would not light up the entire time the arduino is plugged in.

 ````
 void loop() {